Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 15. Get Professional Grooming

 Border Collies have a double coat.
-Since the guard coat is longer than the undercoat, they need grooming every 8 weeks.
-During spring, when the dog sheds and changes coats, they will need monthly grooming.
+Since the guard coat is longer than the undercoat, they need grooming about every 8 weeks.
+During spring, when the dog sheds and changes coats, they will need regular brushing and grooming about once a month.

 If you are too nervous to do this at home, it is best to take the Border Collie to a professional groomer.
 You can find a reliable groomer in your area by checking online reviews or asking fellow pet owners for recommendations.